Zicheng-KIT/SpeechTranslation/reports/report_for_fourth_task.md

 |--------------------------|----------------|--------|
 | 3.2761658879360285       |                | 1352   |

 As can be seen, the model performs very poorly on long sentences.
 When we look at the output of the model, a notable feature is that the length of hyp is much shorter than the length of ref.
 Moreover, hyp is not a summary or abbreviation of ref.
 It looks like the model only remembers a very small amount of information and then puts it together incorrectly.

-Considering that our sentences are randomly selected, we use the entire meaningful passage, but the model still gets the wrong result.
+We also examined whether the poor performance was due to the lack of meaningful connections between the 10 sentences.
+However, even when using complete paragraphs from the Europarl dataset, the model continued to produce very short and unmeaningful sentences.

 ## Background Noise